KaveIO/Eskapade/docs/source/MacOS.rst

 -----------------------

 Then we want to install the same packages as there are in a proper KaveToolBox environment to avoid version conflicts and random issues.
-We can use a requirements file, obtained through a ``pip freeze`` on the Vagrant/Docker installation.
+We can use a requirements file, obtained through a ``pip freeze`` on the Vagrant/Docker installation that works.

-Basically, just copy the list of packages and their versions in the list below to a plain 'requirements.txt' file and
-do:
+To install the requirements run:

 .. code-block:: bash